Such is a monastery holiday in the Benedictine Abbey of St Paul in Lavanttal

 • Comfortable hiking boots You should definitely wear, because some of the trails are long and often lead uphill over long distances.

-• A backpack do you need to get drinks and a snack for Picnic to take with you on the go.
+• A backpack do you need to get drinks and a snack for picnic to take with you on the go.
 You can also store your jacket in it if it is too hot.
-One Lunch box with board and other practical utensils for hikers can be found here.
+One lunch box with board and other practical utensils for hikers can be found here.

 • Think of one Raincover on the go.
 The weather can change quickly on longer hikes in the mountains.